akolotov/mi-primer-espanol/README.md

    git clone https://github.com/yourusername/mi-primer-espanol.git
    ```

-2. Create a `config.json` file in the root directory with your scenes:
+2. Update the `config.json` file in the root directory with your scenes:
    ```json
    {
      "scenes": [